- Affiliate Programs

 - Santiago, Chile (La Universidad Alberto Hurtado)

 - San Salvador, El Salvador (Casa de la Solidaridad, Santa Clara University)

-Loyola's eight reciprocal exchange programs in six countries (France, Ireland, Japan, Korea, Mexico, Canada, and Spain) offer cost-effective opportunities for students who are willing to accept the challenges of a highly independent study abroad program.
+Loyola's six reciprocal exchange programs in six countries (France, Ireland, Japan, Korea, Mexico, and Spain) offer cost-effective opportunities for students who are willing to accept the challenges of a highly independent study abroad program.
 Students will be directly enrolled in the exchange partner university.
 Courses will be taught in the local language except for the Japan and Korea programs.
 Students will receive Loyola credits and grades for courses taken during the exchange.

 Loyola students will be expected to have the same responsibilities as local students and will need to make a number of arrangements on their own or directly with the partner university.
 The Office for International Programs will offer assistance whenever possible.